 Gena began working for Circles USA in 2006.
-She manages general inquiries, materials distribution, contract negotiations, invoicing, and events.
-She can be reached at (888) 232-9285 and Gena@CirclesUSA.org
+She manages general inquiries, materials distribution, contract negotiations, accounting, and events.
+In addition to fully supporting our national staff, Gena connects our chapters to resources, best practices, and each other to support our thriving network.
+She can be reached at (505) 225-7991 and Gena@CirclesUSA.org

 Courtney manages Circles USA’s national data system and trains Circles chapters on how to use it.
 She also serves as a graphic designer for Circles USA and creates websites, logos, brochures, manuals, guides, and reports for its chapters.

 Scott Miller, Founder (Albuquerque, NM)

 Since the late 1970s, Scott has initiated numerous projects in North America to help families and communities more effectively address poverty.
 He has spent decades developing tools and best practices for helping low income people navigate their way out of poverty for good.
 Scott is the author of several books about poverty reduction.

 Circles USA Board of Directors

 Joan Kuriansky, Board Chair and former Executive Director of Wider Opportunities for Women (Washington, DC)